 Over the Christmas holidays, I made some chocolate bowls using balloons and several of you expressed concerns about having someone with latex allergies eat the bowls, so I thought I'd share with you an alternative method of making a chocolate bowl using a mold.

-To make them look similar to bowls made using balloons, I used a silicone semi-sphere molds to shape the bowls.
+To make them look similar to bowls made using balloons, I used silicone semi-sphere molds to shape the bowls.

 You can use this method to make plain chocolate bowls in white, milk, or dark chocolate or you can make them festive for any holiday by adding sprinkles.